ZacharyWesterman/paisley/README.md

 ```
 Note that aliases do NOT work with dynamic gosubs; those require the full subroutine name, to avoid any ambiguity at runtime.

-## Lambdas:
+## Macros:
-Lambdas are another good way to reuse code, however unlike subroutines, these are specifically for reusing parts of expressions.
+Macros are another good way to reuse code, however unlike subroutines, these are specifically for reusing parts of expressions.
-Lambdas are defined with the syntax `![expression]`, and are referred to with that same `!` identifier, just without the brackets.
+Macros are defined with the syntax `![expression]`, and are referred to with that same `!` identifier, just without the brackets.
 Note that the `!` can be any number of exclamation marks, optionally followed by an alphanumeric identifier.
-So for example, `!!`, `!2`, and `!!lambda_1` are all valid lambda identifiers, all referring to different lambdas.
-Note that unlike lambdas in other languages, lambdas in Paisley are not true functions; they don't take any parameters.
-However, they do have access to the same global scope as the rest of the program.
+So for example, `!!`, `!2`, and `!!macro_1` are all valid macro identifiers, all referring to different macros.
+Note that macros are not functions; they don't take any parameters, instead they behave exactly as if you had written the contained expression instead of the macro.

-Below is an example of lambda usage.
+Below is an example of macro usage.
 Both the top and bottom commands will print 5 random numbers in the range 0-100.
 ```
 print {![random_int(0, 100)], !, !, !, !}